 The village of Arslanbob is a typical mountain village in Kyrgyzstan, in the province of Jalal-Abad.
 It is in the heart of one of the largest walnut forests in the world, 11,000 ha (27,182 acres) total.
 It is indeed an ideal place to relax.
-You can go fishing, horseback riding or hiking in the mountains and discover beautiful places like the famous walnut and two waterfalls.
+You can go fishing, horseback riding or hiking in the mountains and discover beautiful places like the famous walnut forest and two waterfalls.

 Nested in the snowy cliffs of the Babash-Ata summit, Arslanbob offers many activities to its visitors.
 Arslanbob is a small village of 1,500 inhabitants, mostly from the Uzbek ethnic group.
 Its culture, traditions and food is different from what you may see in other parts of Kyrgyzstan.